kimrutherford/pandoc-moderncv/cv/cv.md

 -------

 I am a software developer and bioinformatician.
-For the last 18 years I have been helping biologists to analyse and interpret genomic data.
+For the last 18 years I have been helping biologists to capture, analyse and interpret genomic data.

 Skills and Experience
 ---------------------